 (2) our clergy form an unbroken line of tradition, love, charity, and leadership that we can trace back to the original Apostles of Christ Jesus.
 So, when a Bishop blesses and lays hands on a new priest, the line extends all the way back to Jesus.
 (That is not a typo.
 This is very important to us.)

 And, by the way, for more than four decades, (since 1974) the American Episcopal Church has ordained women to the priesthood with full authority and to the highest levels of leadership.
-We understand that the feminine side of creation adds wisdom, richness, and depth that there is no other way to experience.
+We understand that the world needs more of the strong feminine wisdom that has helped girls grow into womanhood for thousands of years.
+We know that the feminine side of creation adds a richness, and depth that there is no other way to experience.

 Both lay (non-ordained) and clergy share leadership in the Episcopal Church.
 The Vestry is the governing body of our church and oversees the property and assets, approves all major initiatives and expenditures, and can actually remove a rector with the approval of the Bishop.
 The Rector is a priest, who usually has education outside of theology, and who is charged with the day to day administration of the worship, structure, and music of the church.
 The rector, hires, fires, and manages the entire staff.